How to Apply - Students With Disabilities or Additional Needs

 Students with Disabilities

 To ensure that you receive accommodations that meet your specific needs, it is important that you contact the Housing Information Office as soon as possible.
-We can consult with you in our fully accessible offices and arrange for a visit to a rooms the residence halls or Northwood Community Apartments.
+We can consult with you in our fully accessible offices and arrange for a visit to the residence halls or Northwood Community Apartments.
 Please be specific and communicate all of your needs so we can have your living space ready for you at move-in.

 Accommodations for various disabilities and chronic health conditions take time to arrange.
 University Housing receives many such requests, all of which affect the allocation of limited housing resources.
-For this reason, it is important that accommodation requests for pre-existing conditions be made at the time of application.
+For this reason, it is required that accommodation requests for pre-existing conditions be made at the time of application.

 When you submit your Housing application, please complete and submit the Documentation for Accommodation Needs form and attach any requested documentation.